Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics: Results

 In radiative models, cloud gas follows a different thermodynamical path, depending on its local density and temperature.
-Early on in the simulation ($t\leq0.5\,t_{\rm sp}=0.10\,\rm Myr$) cloud gas with initial temperatures of $10^4$--$10^6\,\rm K$ rapidly cools down to temperatures $\leq10^3\,\rm K$, while colder gas remains in thermal equilibrium at temperatures between $10^2$--$10^4\,\rm K$, depending on their local density.
+Early on in the simulation ($t\leq0.5\,t_{\rm sp}=0.10\,\rm Myr$), there is shocked and unshocked gas in the multicloud layer.
+During this time, downstream unshocked cloud gas cools down, while upstream shocked gas is heated first and then cools down.
+Unshocked cloud gas with initial temperatures $>10^4\,\rm K$ and number densities $\sim 0.1-1\,\rm cm^{-3}$ cools down to temperatures $\lesssim 10^4\,\rm K$.
+Unshocked colder and denser cloud gas cools further reaching temperatures between $\sim 10^2$--$10^3\,\rm K$, depending on the local density.
+Concurrently, upstream cloud gas is rapidly shock heated by the internal forward shocks moving through the clouds.
 This creates a transient and broad 2D temperature-density distribution for $t\leq0.1\,\rm Myr$ (see the phase diagrams in the second column of Figure \ref{Figure5}).
-Concurrently, the more diffuse gas with densities $\lesssim 1\,\rm cm^{-3}$ is rapidly shock heated by the internal forward shocks moving through the clouds, while gas denser than $10\,\rm cm^{-3}$ is able to cool even further, down to the floor temperature of $10^2\,\rm K$.
-Our heating function is able to counteract the rapid cooling of warm gas keeping it at temperatures $>10^3\,\rm K$, but cannot prevent denser gas from further cooling and reaching the floor temperature.
+As time progresses, all cloud gas becomes shock heated and again prone to cooling.
+The more diffuse of such shocked gas with $n\sim 0.01-0.1\,\rm cm^{-3}$ remains hot at $\sim 10^7\,\rm K$ (hot phase) while gas with $0.1\lesssim n\lesssim 1\,\rm cm^{-3}$ transits between $10^4\,\rm K$ and a few $\times10^6\,\rm K$.
+Dense gas with $1\lesssim n\lesssim 10^2\,\rm cm^{-3}$ stays near $\sim 10^4\,\rm K$ (warm phase), but some very dense gas with $n\gtrsim 10^2\,\rm cm^{-3}$ is able to cool even further transiting between $\sim 10^4\,\rm K$ and the cooling floor temperature of $\sim10^2\,\rm K$ (cold phase).
+Our heating function is able to counteract the rapid cooling of warm gas keeping it at temperatures $>10^3\,\rm K$, but cannot prevent denser gas from further cooling and reaching values near the cooling floor temperature.